neerajkumar/old_blog/contents/articles/2014-09-21-How-To-Wire-Up-Ruby-On-Rails-And-Ampersandjs-As-A-Single-Page-Application/index.md

 npm install underscore --save
 ```
-will automatically add the depenedencies into package.json file.
+will automatically add the dependencies into package.json file.
 The package.json file will look like
 ```json
 {
   "name": "betfair_nav_demo",